jsonnet-libs/k8s/README.md

 ### Extensions

 Extensions serve a similar purpose as `custom/` patches, but are **not automatically applied**.
-However they are still part of the final artifact, but need to added by the user themselves.
+However, they are still part of the final artifact, but need to added by the user themselves.

 Extensions can be applied as so: